 For starters, the adoption rate of voice amongst consumers is still relatively low.
 For every person with an Amazon Echo, there are millions more out there with a smartphone (and therefore access to chat).
 It’s been a years-long process to migrate customers off of phone support onto chat, and the same will be true of getting them onto voice.

 The best use cases for voice are still in your home.
 I use my Google Home to set timers and check the weather, but functionality such as controlling Sonos speakers won’t be possible until later this year.
 Completing something like complex banking transactions is even more of a pipedream.
-By comparison, the most advanced text-based virtual assistants are able to handle thousands of intents and functions.
+By comparison, the most advanced text-based virtual agents are able to handle thousands of intents and functions.
 With voice, you are limited in functionality as it struggles to transcribe numbers, dialect, and even longer sentences.

 The hype around voice is very real and in 2019 we will see many companies dipping their toes into the water.
 However, I believe that the technology is still in the “early adopter” phase, and it will be a few years before voice becomes an integral part of every consumer’s life.